-- Saffron represents 5% - Vanilla extract, 2%. - Turmeric, star anise, paprika and chili powder each account for another 1%. - Paprika can be flavorless leftovers of spices that have already been processed for extracts or even brick dust. - Chinese star anise, may be substituted with toxic Japanese star anise. - Consumers should be cautious about buying from markets or bulk bins without knowing the spice's origin.
+- Saffron represents 5% of food fraud cases and vanilla extract, 2%.
+Turmeric, star anise, paprika and chili powder each account for another 1%. - Some are dangerous swaps, others, a waste of money. - Shoppers buying paprika may be getting the flavorless leftovers of spices that have already been processed for extracts. - Chinese star anise, for example, may be substituted with toxic Japanese star anise. - Be cautious about buying from markets or bulk bins without knowing the spice's origin.

-- For herbs, a recent study found that 25% of 78 samples of dried oregano bought from UK retailers contained ingredients other than oregano. - Borate, glycerin, barium sulfate, and a variety of other chemicals have been found in spice jars.
+- For herbs, a recent study found that 25% of 78 samples of dried oregano bought from UK retailers contained ingredients other than oregano. - Saffron, an extremely expensive spice, is a common culprit.
+Many packaged spices contain adulterants, especially if they're sold in powdered form, because the original spice is so costly. - Borate, glycerin, barium sulfate, and a variety of other unpleasant visitors have been found in spice jars.